 What is Capital Program Management?

-I have seen this particular set of functionality called capital program management and capital project management.
+I have seen this particular set of functionality called capital program management, capital project management and special projects.
 While they are used interchangeably there is a subtle difference.

 In general, capital program management is a set of features that provides companies with many locations a way to create and manage a capitally budgeted program across a number of like locations.
 Each location ends up with a capital project that ties back to the capital program.